danizen/terraform-azure/README.md

 ## Concept of Operation

+Rather than make each of these modules, the goal is to make them somewhat independent by using data sources and an "azurerm" remote so that each could be separate repositories.

 - `bootstrap` creates a Storage Account, and two containers - "terraform" and "app", and places its state only on the filesystem.
 All other template directories keep state in that storage account.